CommonplaceRobotics/RobotControlApps/README.md

 This app is an example for controlling a robot via an app.

 # Math Tools
 This app extends the robot control by new math features like calculating the distance between two position variables.
-With some Python knowledge you should be able to easily add your own math functions.
+With some Python knowledge you should be able to easily extend the robot control's programs with your own functions.

 # Documentation
 See the README.md files and the source code comments in the example directories.